mozilla-mobile/android-automation-tools/gradle-plugin/README.md

 ```

 ### Import your local plugin changes into the local repository
-You'll have to add the dependencies (using your own version number):
+In the top level gradle file, you have to add the dependencies (using your own version number):
 ```groovy
 buildscript {
     repositories {